tleonardi/nanocompore/README.md

 Thanks for considering contributing to our_package!

-Please see [contribution guidelines](https://github.com/a-slide/pycoQC/blob/master/CONTRIBUTING.md) as well as the [code of conduct](https://github.com/a-slide/pycoQC/blob/master/CODE_OF_CONDUCT.md) for more information.
+Please see [contribution guidelines](https://github.com/tleonardi/nanocompore/blob/master/CONTRIBUTING.md) as well as the [code of conduct](https://github.com/tleonardi/nanocompore/blob/master/CODE_OF_CONDUCT.md) for more information.

-In addition, If you need a bit of help to use the package or if you just want to chat with the developers we also have a [pycoQC gitter chat room](https://gitter.im/pycoQC/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) for more informal discussions.

 ## Authors